Global Coordinating Counsel

 Risk Assessment and Shifting Litigation Landscape in the European Union

-The Collective Redress Directive has the potential to fundamentally alter the EU’s litigation landscape by requiring all EU Member States to implement a collective redress mechanism.
-This Directive arrives simultaneously with the proposed “digital age” updates to the Product Liability Directive and the anticipated AI Liability Directive.
-These measures promise to redefine the nature and scope of liability in the EU.
+Recent legal changes have redefined the nature and scope of liability in the EU.
+The Representative Actions Directive (RAD) has altered the EU’s litigation landscape by requiring all EU Member States to implement a collective redress mechanism.
+This RAD arrives simultaneously with the new Product Liability Directive fit for the “digital age” and the anticipated AI Liability Directive.
 These changes pave the way for class actions and mass torts on a scale not seen before in most EU Member States.
 As a result, consumers now have increased power and access to litigation mechanisms, leading to a surge in class action filings in various EU jurisdictions and a greater concentration of plaintiffs’ firms and third-party litigation funders.

-It aims to ensure consumer access to procedural mechanisms to enforce EU consumer protection laws in all Member States, safeguard consumer interests, and permit consumers to pursue claims aggregated.
+The RAD aims to ensure consumer access to procedural mechanisms to enforce EU consumer protection laws in all Member States, safeguard consumer interests and permit consumers to pursue claims aggregated.
 Each Member State must enable “qualified entities,” such as consumer organizations and public bodies, to bring representative cases on behalf of consumers against “traders” (e.g., businesses) for violations of any of the 66+ EU laws outlined in the directive.

-U.S. manufacturers and businesses with an international foothold should be aware of the risks posed by the EU Collective Redress Directive.
+U.S. manufacturers and businesses with an international foothold should be aware of the risks posed by the EU RAD.
 The plaintiffs' bar in Europe sees the economic opportunity; it is becoming increasingly organized, including seeking guidance and collaboration with U.S. plaintiffs’ firms and the class action and mass tort models that plaintiffs’ firms have used in the U.S. for decades.

 Jurisdictions such as the Netherlands and Portugal have emerged as particular hot spots for class actions, and an expansion of mass tort litigation is also on the horizon in the United Kingdom.
 As these developments pick up pace across the continent, U.S. and international companies should strategically prepare to face a rise in collective actions overseas.